ridwankabeer435/prisonersDilemmea_BasicClientServer/readme.txt

 CSCI 3171 Assignment 3

-Members:
+**Members**
-  -Ridwan Kabeer (B00849394)
+- Ridwan Kabeer (B00849394)
-  -Abdullah Al Mukaddim (B00804319)
+- Abdullah Al Mukaddim (B00804319)

-Contributions:
+**Contributions**
+Abdullah:
+- Input validation for server and client
+- Created Makefile
+- Debugged code to ensure client and server runs properly on different devices

-Client file (prisoner A): client_prisoner_A.c
+Client file (prisonerA): client_prisoner_A.c
-Server file (prisoner B): server_prisoner_B.c
+Server file (prisonerB): server_prisoner_B.c

-Commands to compile the files
+**Commands to compile the files**

 Server:
-  make
+  make prisonerB

   OR

-  gcc server_prisoner_B.c -o server_prisoner_B
+  gcc prisonerB -o server_prisoner_B.c

 Client:
+  make prisonerA

+  OR

-  gcc client_prisoner_A.c -o client_prisoner_A
+  gcc prisonerA -o client_prisoner_A.c

-Commands to execute the file
+**Commands to execute the file**

-Server:
+Server (any valid port number should work):
-  ./server_prisoner_B 8080
+  ./prisonerB 8080

-Client:
+Client (any valid port number should work):
-  ./client_prisoner_A 8080
+  ./prisonerA 8080

-...where 8080 == port number
+...where 8080 is port number

-(Note: the server code is executed first to make it online).
+(Note: the server code is executed first to make it online)